StanfordHCI/datavore/README.md

 compatible with each other, nominal and ordinal columns within the result tables will always have the same lookup table as the original table, even if some unique values have been completely filtered out.
-As a result you may see some empty (zero) values returned when running dense aggregation queries on filtered tables.
+As a result you may see some unexpected zero values returned when running dense aggregation queries on filtered tables.

 ### Aggregation Queries

 The primary use case for Datavore is running aggregation queries.
-These queries allow you to calculate counts, sums, averages, standard deviations, minimum and maximum values for a table, optionally grouped according to nominal or ordinal values.
+These queries allow you to calculate counts, sums, averages, standard deviations, and minimum or maximum values for a column, optionally grouped according to nominal or ordinal dimensions.
 These queries are similar to SQL queries with group-by clauses.

-    // counts all rows in the table -> returns [[5]] var counts = tab1.query({dims:[], vals:[dv.count()]});
+    // counts all rows in the table -> returns [[5]] var counts = tab1.query({vals:[dv.count()]});

-    // counts all rows and sums values in column 2, grouped by column 1
+    // counts rows and sums values in 2nd column, grouped by 1st column
     // returns -> [["a","b","c"], [2,2,1], [1,5,4]]]
     var groups = tab1.query({dims:[0], vals:[dv.count(), dv.sum(1)]});

-    // same as before, but now with parameter code:true
+    // same as before, but now with extra parameter "code:true"
-    // nominal/ordinal types are left as coded integers, not original values
+    // nominal/ordinal types remain coded integers, NOT original values
     // returns -> [[0,1,2], [2,2,1], [1,5,4]]]
     var uncode = tab1.query({dims:[0], vals:[dv.count(), dv.sum(1)], code:true});